 California was the first state in America to legalize medical marijuana thanks to Proposition 215 in 1996 (better known as the Compassionate Use Act) and later passed California Senate Bill 420 in 2003.
 In January of 2019, California’s Office of Administrative law approved the Medicinal and Adult-Use Cannabis Regulation and Safety Act (MAUCRSA), which created the framework for the regulation of both medicinal and adult-use cannabis in California.
 With a medical marijuana market over two decades old, California’s cannabis landscape has developed over time to obtain massive infrastructure and high patient registration numbers.

-Get Your California Medical Marijuana Card Online with Leafwell
+Get Your California Medical Marijuana Card Online

 Getting your California medical marijuana card online is now simpler than ever.
 Just follow these simple steps: